 All debt incurred during the marriage must be divided as well, regardless of which party incurred the debt they may both be held responsible for repayment.

 What the Court Considers

 When property is in dispute, the court divides property based on a number of factors, including monetary and non-monetary contributions to the marriage, including homemaking, childcare services, and other unpaid contributions.

-If you are getting a divorce, you can turn to the Shaw Law Firm, LLC for common sense advice and guidance.
-Contact our firm to schedule a confidential consultation with our divorce lawyer.
+If you are getting a divorce, you can turn to Shaw Law Firm, LLC for common sense advice and guidance.
+Contact our firm at (843) 256-3499 to schedule a confidential consultation with our divorce lawyers.